shaktisingh404/Finance-Tracker-Documentation/README.md

    - Register with email verification.
    - Log in securely using credentials.
    - Update my profile and password.
-   - Create and manage child accounts (for parent users).
+   - Create the child and view the child details (for parent users).

 3. **Budget Effectively**:
    - Set monthly budgets per category.